Hester Maclean: Career

 In 1923, Maclean retired from the Department of Health and wrote her autobiography, Nursing in New Zealand, which was published in 1932.
-She also retained the editorship of the Nursing Journal until her death.

 Maclean died in Wellington on 2 September 1932.
-She was buried in Karori Cemetery after a full military funeral.
+She was buried in Karori Cemetery, after a full military funeral.

 Awards

-In 1917 Maclean was awarded the Royal Red Cross decoration, first class.
-In June 1920 The International Red Cross, Geneva awarded her the Florence Nightengale medal.
+In 1917 Maclean was awarded the Royal Red Cross, first class.
+In June 1920 The International Red Cross, Geneva awarded her the Florence Nightingale Medal.

 Artist

 MacLean was also a keen amateur watercolourist.
 She exhibited at the New Zealand Academy of Fine Arts.
 Two of her works are in the collection of the Alexander Turnbull Library, Wellington.
 After her death a number of her watercolour sketches were sold to benefit the Registered Nurses' Association.